yeagerai/genlayer-simulator/CONTRIBUTING.md

 ### Sharing New Ideas and Use Cases
 Have ideas for new features or usecases?
 We're eager to hear them!
 But first:
-- - Ensure you have the [Simulator installed](https://github.com/yeagerai/genlayer-simulator?tab=readme-ov-file#quick-install) first to explore existing use cases.
+- Ensure you have the [Simulator installed](https://github.com/yeagerai/genlayer-simulator?tab=readme-ov-file#quick-install) first to explore existing use cases.
 - After you've familiarized yourself with the simulator, contribute your unique use case and share your ideas in our [Discord channel](https://discord.gg/8Jm4v89VAu).

 ### Writing Code

 To contribute to feature development or bug fixes.
 - Setup Simulator manually following the steps [here](https://github.com/yeagerai/genlayer-simulator?tab=readme-ov-file#installing-manually).
 - Check our [issue tracker](https://github.com/yeagerai/genlayer-simulator/issues) for tasks labeled `help wanted`.

 ### Improving Documentation

-To enhance our documentation to help users and developers get the most out of the Simulator, start by reviewing our [Documentation Repository](https://github.com/yeagerai/genlayer-docs).
-Visit our [Documentation repository](https://github.com/yeagerai/genlayer-docs) to create new issues or contribute to existing documentation.
+To enhance our documentation to help users and developers get the most out of the Simulator, start by visiting our [Documentation Repository](https://github.com/yeagerai/genlayer-docs) to create new issues or contribute to existing documentation.

 ## Review Process